How to Cordon Kubernetes Nodes and Manage Pod Scheduling

 Why Use Node Cordoning?

-1. Node Maintenance: When you need to perform maintenance tasks on a node, such as upgrading the operating system or installing security patches, you can cordon the node to prevent new pods from being scheduled on it.
+1. Node Maintenance: When a node requires maintenance, such as software updates or hardware upgrades, you can cordon the node to prevent new pods from being scheduled on it, allowing you to perform the necessary tasks without disrupting the running workloads.

-2. Node Decommissioning: If you are planning to remove a node from your Kubernetes cluster, you can cordon the node to gracefully drain any running pods before the node is shut down or removed.
+2. Node Decommissioning: When a node needs to be removed from the Kubernetes cluster, you can cordon the node to gracefully drain any running pods and then safely decommission the node.

-To cordon a node in Kubernetes, you can use the kubectl cordon command:
+To cordon a node in Kubernetes, you can use the kubectl cordon command.
+For example, to cordon a node named "node1," you would run the following command:

-This will mark the specified node as unschedulable, preventing new pods from being placed on it.
+This will mark the "node1" node as unschedulable, preventing new pods from being placed on it.

 kubectl get nodes